-46. JUG Baked clay, paint (with modern restoration) Israel, Megiddo, Tomb 1100A Excavated under the direction of by P. L. O. Guy, 1928-1932 Late Bronze Age I, ca. 1550-1400 BC H: 31.9; D: 31.0 cm OIM A16554 Chocolate-on-White pottery was made in the southern Levant from the late Middle Bronze Age into the early part of the Late Bronze Age.
+Baked clay, paint (with modern restoration) Israel, Megiddo, Tomb 1100A Excavated in 1928-32 Late Bronze Age I, ca. 1550-1400 BC A16554

+Chocolate-on-White pottery was made in the southern Levant from the late Middle Bronze Age into the early part of the Late Bronze Age.
 This is one of several examples found in a tomb at Megiddo.
 It is characterized by a geometric, reddish brown painted decoration on a creamy white burnished slip (see p.
 69).
 Along with other wheel-made open bowls and smaller jugs, this example is a domestic fineware for use at the table.
 This pottery marks a transitional era that saw many Middle Bronze Age Canaanite cities subsequently fall under the military or political domination of Egypt in the Late Bronze Age.
 As it bridges the two periods, the pottery is an important marker of local continuity in ceramic traditions.
 Scientific analysis of this pottery type suggests it was made in the northern Jordan Valley or southern Lebanon.
 JG

+CANAANITE GOD

-47. CANAANITE GOD Copper alloy, gold (with modern wood mount) Israel, Megiddo, Stratum VII Excavated under the direction of Gordon Loud, 1935-1936 Late Bronze Age II, ca. 1400-1200 BC H: 25.5; W: 6.0 cm OIM A18316 The headdress and beard of this seated figure identify him as El, the Canaanite creator deity.
+Copper alloy, gold (with modern wood mount) Israel, Megiddo, Stratum VII Excavated in 1935-36 Late Bronze Age II, ca. 1400-1200 BC A18316

+The headdress and beard of this seated figure identify him as El, the Canaanite creator deity.
 He holds a blossom in one hand; the other hand, now lost, was probably raised with the palm facing outward.
 Canaanite religion included a complex family of gods under El, the supreme patriarch.
 This figure came from the area of a temple at Late Bronze Age Megiddo, and the gold leaf ornamenting this cast metal figure could indicate it was worshipped as a cult image.
 In the Hebrew Bible, the Israelites are often drawn to Canaanite gods, including El and his son Ba'al. The Israelites' ultimate focus on the single Hebrew god is what gives them their unique religious identity.
 El came to be used as a general term for "god" in the Bible.
 JG/GN